main-branch/process_executer/README.md

 ### ProcessExecuter::MonitoredPipe

-`ProcessExecuter::MonitoredPipe` streams data sent through a pipe to one or more writers.
+`ProcessExecuter::MonitoredPipe` streams data sent through a pipe to one or more destinations.

 When a new `MonitoredPipe` is created, a pipe is created (via IO.pipe) and a thread is created which reads data as it is written written to the pipe.

-Data that is read from the pipe is written one or more writers passed to `MonitoredPipe#initialize`.
+Data that is read from the pipe is written to the destination given to `MonitoredPipe#initialize`.

 This is useful for streaming process output (stdout and/or stderr) to anything that has a